Pro/raspi-toolchain/README.md

 A corresponding Blog post can be found here: https://solarianprogrammer.com/2018/05/06/building-gcc-cross-compiler-raspberry-pi/

-A similar project can also be found here: https://sourceforge.net/projects/raspberry-pi-cross-compilers
+A similar project can also be found here, but it only includes the compiled toolchains, which did not work out of the box for me: https://sourceforge.net/projects/raspberry-pi-cross-compilers

 ## How to get the toolchain